puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_classes.markdown

 >     - Building overlapping "role" classes and declaring more than one role on some nodes.
 > - The question of what to do about parameter conflicts also emphasized the fact that, using the traditional method of grabbing arbitrary variables, it was already possible to create parse-order dependent conflicts by using `include` multiple times in different scopes.
 (This remained possible after parameterized classes were introduced.)
 >
-> The result was that class parameters were an incomplete feature, which didn't finish solving the problems that inspired them --- or rather, they _could_ solve the problem, but the cost was a much more difficult and rigorous site design, one which felt unnatural to a lot of users.
-This actually made the problem quite a bit _worse,_ mostly by muddying our message to users about how to deal with these issues and presenting the illusion that a very-much-still-alive problem was solved.
+> The result was that class parameters were an incomplete feature, which didn't finish solving the problems that inspired them --- or rather, they _could_ solve the problem, but the cost was a much more difficult and rigorous site design, one which felt unnatural to many users.
+This actually made the problem a bit _worse,_ mostly by muddying our message to users about how to deal with these issues and presenting the illusion that a very-much-still-alive problem was solved.
 This remained the state of affairs in Puppet 2.7.
 >
 > After a lot of research, we decided there were actually _two_ requirements for really solving the question of site/node-specific class data.
 The first was explicit class parameters, which we now had; the second was a guarantee that, while compiling a given node's catalog, there would only be **one possible value** for any given parameter.
 This second piece of the puzzle would restore and reaffirm the usefulness of `include`, let parameterized classes work with the traditional large-scale Puppet design patterns, and still let us have all of the benefits of class parameters.
 (That is: strict namespacing, obvious placement, and visibility to outside tools.)
 Since Puppet's language allows so much flexible logic in manifests, we determined that the only way to fulfill this second requirement was to fetch parameter values from somewhere _outside_ the Puppet manifests, and the fits-most-cases tool we settled on was [Hiera][].
 >